Arizona Wild Bird Photos

 Well, after much manual labor, I am getting the rocks in place and the water lines in the ground.

-At my age I had almost forgot what manual labor felt like, but now I know.
-It's when you can't get out of bed the next day
+At my age I had almost forgot what manual labor felt like, but now I know

 without feeling pain in every joint and mussel you have.
 Maybe I need to do this a little more often.